Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added On the Vanaquisl quest.
+- The leveled-up units that appear on the player's side during quests (i.e. the gnomish envoy) now begin with an experience upgrade already chosen.

 * Terrain
 - Tile types can now use different images in a tileset's definition.